 You don’t have to share your HIV diagnosis with everyone.
 But some people may have a legal right to know.
 You may want to tell others voluntarily.

 - Sexual partners.
-Twelve states require you to disclose your HIV before you have sex with someone.
+Thirteen states require you to disclose your HIV before you have sex with someone.
 Only Indiana and North Carolina require you to notify previous sexual partners.
 Even if it’s not mandatory, consider disclosing your HIV status to people whose safety may depend on it.

 - Needle sharers.
 Four states require you to disclose your HIV to anyone who shares your needle to inject drugs.

 - Health care professionals.
-Other than your HIV doctor, you almost never are required to tell your other doctors, dentist, nurse, or other health specialists.
+Other than your HIV doctor, you are almost never required to tell your other doctors, dentist, nurse, or other health specialists.
 But they may be better able to take care of you if they have a full picture of your health.

 - Family and friends.
 For the most part, this is your call.
 But opening up about your HIV may bring you emotional and other support, as well as help during your treatment or medical emergencies.